-In addition to the factory, the town blossomed in part for its proximity directly west of downtown Chicago and the railroad that ran from the Loop to Wheaton.
+In addition to the factory, the town blossomed in part for its proximity directly west of downtown Chicago and the railroad that ran from The Loop to Wheaton.
 The railroad stopped operations due to construction of the Eisenhower Expressway, which caused a decline in ridership.
-The area later was developed into a hiking and biking trail, the Illinois Prairie Path, which runs through the village.
-The area’s two original train stations house the Chamber of Commerce and the Historical Society.
+The area later was developed into the Illinois Prairie Path, which runs through the village.
+The village’s two original train stations house the Chamber of Commerce and the Historical Society.

 Commuters enjoy direct access to downtown Chicago thanks to the village's train station on the Metra's Union Pacific West Line.
-The village’s proximity to several highways make it a convenient drive to O’Hare and Midway airports and nearby suburbs.
+Villa Park’s proximity to several highways make it a convenient drive to O’Hare and Midway International Airports and nearby suburbs.